 The headphone jack on the GM24k is located on the rear of the battery box.
 There is a dust cover for the headphone jack (in your parts kit) that should be used when not running headphones.
-Most prospectors prefer high quality stereo headphones so White's has chosen to wire the headphone jack for stereo.
-If you have a mono headphone, you can purchase an adapter that will allow sound in both earpieces.
-Some headphones come with a switch for stereo or mono jacks.
+Most prospectors prefer high quality stereo headphones so the GM24k is wired for stereo sound.
+In addition to the volume control headphones included with your detector, an 1/8" to 1/4" headphone adaptor is included.
+Plug this adaptor into the headphones.